pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 populate the tables in the database.
 Some of the modules already have this files, so feel free to use them as a reference.

-If you are not familiar with SQLAlchemy, please take a look at the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/orm/tutorial.html) and if you have any questions about how to sructure your data in a way that it can be stored in a normalized SQL database, see [here](https://www.datacamp.com/tutorial/normalization-in-sql) for reference and you can always reach out to us via issues.
+If you are not familiar with SQLAlchemy, please take a look at the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/orm/tutorial.html) and if you have any questions about how to structure your data in a way that it can be stored in a normalized SQL database, see [here](https://www.datacamp.com/tutorial/normalization-in-sql) for reference and you can always reach out to us via issues.

 There is no limit to how many modules you can create but one helpful rule I find is to focus on the task not on the